ggandor/leap.nvim/README.md

-The one-step shift between perception and action - that is, ahead-of-time labeling - cuts the Gordian knot: while the input sequence can be extended dynamically, to scale to any number of targets, it still behaves as if it would be an already known pattern, that you just have to type out.
+The one-step shift between perception and action - that is, ahead-of-time labeling - cuts the Gordian knot: while the input sequence can be extended dynamically, to scale to any number of targets (by adding new labeled groups you can switch to), it still behaves as if it would be an already known pattern, that you just have to type out.
 Leaping is like `/?` search on some kind of autopilot, where you know it in advance when to finish.

-Fortunately, a 2-character search pattern - the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in the vast majority of cases (as opposed to just one character).
+Fortunately, a 2-character search pattern - the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in the vast majority of cases.
 It is very rare that you should type more than 3 characters altogether to reach a given target.

 ### Auxiliary principles